MIT-Mentors/smart-sight/README.md

 |![berfore connection](Assets/Documents/before_connection.jpeg)|![after connection](Assets/Documents/after_connection.jpeg)|

 ---
-## Object Detection
+## Object Detection Feature

 ### System Architecture

 **Hardware (ESP32-S3 Sense)**
-- Acts as a WebSocket server on port `8888`
+- Acts as a WebSocket server on port 8888
-- Captures images through its onboard **OV2640** camera sensor
+- Captures images using its OV2640 camera sensor
-- On receiving a `capture` command, it transmits a compressed JPEG buffer to the connected Android client
+- On receiving a "capture" command from the Android app, it:
+          - Captures a frame
+          - Compresses it into JPEG
+          - Sends the byte stream to the Android application in real time

 **Android Application**
-- Built with Kotlin and Jetpack Compose
+- Built with Kotlin + Jetpack Compose
-- Contains the Object Detection screen responsible for image acquisition
+- Contains the Object Detection Screen for:
+          - Sending capture commands
+          - Receiving live JPEG image frames over WebSocket
+          - Rendering preview on the UI
-- Uses the `ESPWebSocketClient` class for real-time communication with the ESP32
+- Uses the custom ESPWebSocketClient class for high-speed, low-latency communication
-- Decodes incoming JPEG bytes into a `Bitmap` and renders the image on screen
+- Converts incoming JPEG bytes into a Bitmap via BitmapFactory.decodeByteArray()
+- Displays the received frame on screen

 ---

+**Object Processing Pipeline (ML Kit Image Labeling)** After decoding the received image into a Bitmap, the app performs object recognition using:
+- Google ML Kit – Image Labeling API
+- On-device processing (no internet required)

+**Steps**
+- The received image frame is converted into an InputImage.
+- ML Kit runs a lightweight object classifier and produces a list of labels with confidence scores.
+- These detected objects are:
+          - Displayed on the screen
+          - Stored in a dynamic result list
+          - Forwarded to Text-to-Speech to be spoken aloud for visually challenged users

+**Example Output**
+If a chair, bottle, and laptop are present:
+               Detected Objects: Chair, Bottle, Laptop These labels are then announced aloud through the system TTS engine.

+**Text-to-Speech Output (Read Aloud)**
+To assist visually challenged users, Smart Sight converts the detected object labels into speech.

+**How it works:**
+- The result list from ML Kit is joined into a readable sentence
+- Android TextToSpeech engine speaks the result automatically
+- Speech is clear, concise, and triggered instantly after object detection

+**Example:**
+         If ML Kit detects → ["Chair", "Bottle"]
+The app speaks:
+         “Chair, Bottle detected.”
+This allows the user to understand their surroundings without needing to view the screen.

 ## Key Files